Nikolaos-Nikolaou/Practical_Machine_Learning/README.md

 # Practical_Machine_Learning Assignment

-After a lot of effort, I didn't manage to work with gh-pages branch so you should download the HTML file!
+After a lot of effort, I didn't manage to work with gh-pages branch so you should clone/download the HTML file!